evil-mad/EggBot/README.md

 EggBot
 ======

-_Software for the Original EggBot Kit_
+*_Software for the Original EggBot_*

-This is a repository for software to drive The Original EggBot kit, by Evil Mad Scientist Laboratories.
+This is a repository for software to drive The Original EggBot, by Evil Mad Scientist Laboratories.
 More information at http://www.egg-bot.com/

 Code here includes the extensions for Inkscape, firmware for the EiBotBoard (AKA "EBB", or EggBotBoard), example plot files.
 All code is designed to work on Mac, Windows and Linux.